DemocraciaEnRed/leyesabiertas-deploy/README.md

 **HTTPS with Let's Encrypt**

 [Let's Encrypt](https://letsencrypt.org) is natively integrated in traefik and is extremely and absolutely easy to set up.
-If `democracyos_protocol` is set to `https` and `enable_lets_encrypt` is set to `true`, then you must provide an email address with `democracyos_lets_encrypt_email` variable.
+If `democracyos_protocol` is set to `https` and `enable_lets_encrypt` is set to `true`, then you must provide an email address with `lets_encrypt_email` variable.
 That is all given that DNS name and resolution has previously been configured externally.

 ### MGOB
-MongoDB backup automation is performed with [MGOB](https://github.com/stefanprodan/mgob) which is another excellent Go written piece of software.
+If you choose to use it, MongoDB backup automation is performed with [MGOB](https://github.com/stefanprodan/mgob) which is another excellent Go written piece of software.
 By default is configured to backup `democracyos_database_name` at 23:59 everyday, keep 10 backups locally and timeout at 60 seconds.
 This behavior is set on its template `templates/democracyos.yml.j2`.

 A default installation includes the next routes, **available only** through localhost interface, you can use `ssh -L 8000:127.0.0.1:8000 user@server1` to access localhost services with your browser, more about port forwarding with SSH [here](https://www.ssh.com/ssh/tunneling/example).